STOCKS NEWS EUROPE-UK small caps flat early on

-The FTSE Small Cap index is flat in early trade on the final, full-day trading session of 2011, outperforming modest falls by both the FTSE 100 and FTSE 250 indexes, down 0.1 percent and 0.2 percent respectively.
+The FTSE Small Cap index is flat in early deals, outperforming a 0.7 percent fall by the FTSE 100 index, and a 0.9 percent drop by the FTSE 250 index

-British bus maker Optare falls 8 percent as Alexander Dennis Limited says it has withdrawn its possible offer for the firm having received confirmation from 26-percent shareholder Ashok Leyland Limited that it has no intention of selling its stake in Optare to "anyone at any price".
+CPP Group slumps 21.6 percent after the credit card insurer warns its 2012 profit is likely to be significantly lower than this year, as sales are hampered by a regulatory probe which started in March but still has no finish date.

-The 600 Group sheds 4 percent as the diversified engineering company unveils static half-year results, with basic earnings per share on continuing operations unchanged at 0.8 pence, although the firm is cautiously optimistic with regards to the second-half, with its order book running 35 percent ahead of the comparative period in 2010.
+Central Rand Gold (CRG) jumps more than 39 percent as the miner says the South African government will not oppose a final review, instituted by a wholly-owned subsidiary of CRG, of the Minister of Mineral Resource's decision to cancel a mining right.

 Reuters messaging rm://david.brett.thomsonreuters.com@reuters.net